-If you're a history buff, then the Spotsylvania Battlefield Trail would be a furtastic path for you and your cuddly canine to check out.
-This historic seven mile trail is located in Spotsylvania, Virginia and features both paved and natural sections to explore.
-Because it is a loop trail, so you will start and end in the same spot, which is on Grant Drive and Brock Road at the Exhibit Shelter.
+If you're a history buff, then the trails at the Spotsylvania Battlefield would be a furtastic path for you and your cuddly canine to check out.
+These historic trails are located in Spotsylvania, Virginia and feature both paved and natural sections to explore.
+Because together the trails form a loop, you will start and end in the same spot, which is on Grant Drive and Brock Road at the Exhibit Shelter.

-Keep going along the fields, also called the Bloody Angle, where you can see the monuments to the most violent and intense fighting of the Civil War.
-Next, you will see the wayside markers of the McCoull House and the Landram House, which were two families whose homes were taken over by the soldiers during the war.
+Keep going along the fields where you can continue the Spotsylvania History Trail loop, or take a side journey along the 1.2 mile Bloody Angle Trail, where you can see the monuments to the most violent and intense fighting of the Civil War.
+Get back on the History Trail to see the wayside markers of the McCoull House and the Landram House, which were two families whose homes were taken over by the soldiers during the war.
 The last stop on this historical trail is the rebuilt earthworks at Lee’s Final Line.
 This is where Robert E. Lee and what was left of his troops surrendered to Ulysses S. Grant after a full day and night of fighting.

 While walking on this trail, be sure to pick up after your pooch and keep them on a leash the whole time.
 You will probably see many people walking the trail if it is during the peak season of May through September.
 If you want to have more seclusion, try going on a weekday before noon.